vertices-network/c-vertices-sdk/README.md

 ### Configuration

-A config file provides an easy way to configure the SDK: [`config/vertices_config.h`](examples/unix/config/vertices_config.h).
+A config file provides an easy way to configure the SDK: [`inc/vertices_config.h`](inc/vertices_config.h).
 The file is fully documented.

-It is advised to copy that config file into your project if you want to track it with your Version Control System.

 ### Compilation